andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01jrr_CLI/lesson_plan.md

 #	Closing

-###	Things I forgot:

--	Absolute paths start with a slash.
-Relative paths start with a `.` or name.

-- 	Make actual DMV directory so they can play with it

--	Don't talk about URLs re: paths.
-Confuses things.

--	`brew install tree`

--	Tell them what you're going to do

 -	Don't summarize for them in closing.
 Ask them to define for me.
 Closing should be an assessment (of sorts)

--	Introduce `-` and `--`

--	Namespaces, like `brew`

--	Introduce `man` first

--	`mv` and `cp`